DigitalScriptorium/ds-open-refine/instructions/titles.md

 5. Standard Titles should be formatted in sentence case, with appropriate capitalization for proper nouns.
 6. More than one Standard Title can be assigned to a title string.
 This should be done to represent as many works/texts/units as are represented in the original metadata.
 Examples include:
     - record with string value from `title_as_recorded`: "Bible, Gospel of John" should be assigned 2 Standard Title values: _Bible;Gospel of John_
     - record with string value from `title_as_recorded`: "Old Testament.
-Ezekiel, xix.12-xxxix.29" and string value from `uniform_title_as_recorded`: "Bible" should be assigned 3 Standard Title values: _Bible;Old testament;Ezekiel_
+Ezekiel, xix.12-xxxix.29" and string value from `uniform_title_as_recorded`: "Bible" should be assigned 3 Standard Title values: _Bible;Old testament;Book of Ezekiel_
 7. When the term "work" or "works" is used in reference to the production of particular authors or writers, the term should be retained:
     - i.e., string value "Collection of works by Saint Augustine" should be assigned a Standard Title of _Works of Augustine_
     - i.e., string value "Works of Aristotle, Theophrastus, Ammonius, Porphyrius, and Pseudo-Galen" should be assigned the following Standard Titles: _Works of Aristotle;Works of Theophrastus;Works of Ammonius;Works of Porphyrius;Works of Pseudo-Galen_